cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 stood at £254.2m and £62.5m respectively.

 So what about it? it's just a business, why do I even care?.
-The issue I take is that I feel the U+NION's community aspect is structurally disingenuous, which scratching the surface reveals itself a pre-packaged sense of authentic urban community cooked up in a boardroom, with the aim of increasing tenant retention.
+The issue I take is that I feel the U+NION's community aspect is structurally disingenuous, and scratching the surface reveals it a pre-packaged sense of authentic urban community cooked up in a boardroom with the aim of increasing tenant retention.
 Togetherness As A Service.
 I did some research and found that as a tenant, upon admission you're to take some sort of test and then algorithmically matched with the people who you're to live with, very helpfully replacing the messiness that